-For the purposes of this section only, a Person who provides the following to an Applicant with little or no LIHTC development experience will generally not be considered an Affiliate:
+For[HS20] the purposes of this section only, a Person who provides the following to an Applicant, who is a 501(c)3 or Housing Authority, with little or no LIHTC-multifamily Housing.
+Credit development experience will generally not be considered an Affiliate:

-- Consulting services on a strictly fee-for-service basis and not for a share of revenues, ownership interest, or other incentive compensation - Turn-key Project Services, provided that the Person may not exceed the following number of Applications per Competitive Tax Credit round: - If the Person does not have an Application that currently counts towards the Maximum Credit Award, the Person may submit a maximum of two (2) Applications per Competitive Tax Credit round where the Person is only providing Turn-Key Project Services for the purpose of meeting Threshold #10 or a maximum of one (1) Application per Competitive Tax Credit round where the Person is only providing Turn-key Project Services for the purpose of meeting Threshold #10 and one (1) Application per Competitive Tax Credit round where the Person is the Applicant. - If a Person has an Application that currently counts towards the Maximum Credit Award, the Person may submit a maximum of two (2) Applications per Competitive Tax Credit round where the Person is only providing Turn-key Project Services for the purpose of meeting Threshold #10.
+- Consulting services on a strictly fee-for-service basis and not for a share of revenues, ownership interest, or other incentive compensation - Turn-key Project Services, provided that the Person may not exceed the following number of Applications per Competitive Tax Credit round:

+• If the Person does not have an Application that currently counts towards the Maximum Credit Award, the Person may submit a maximum of two (2) Applications per Competitive Tax Credit round where the Person is only providing Turn-Key Project Services to an Applicant that is a 501(c) 3 or Housing Authority with little or no multifamily Housing Credit development experience for the purpose of meeting Threshold #10, or a

+• If the Person does not have an Application that currently counts towards the Maximum Credit Award, the Person may submit a maximum of one (1) Application per Competitive Tax Credit round where the Person is only providing Turn-key Project Services to an Applicant that is a 501(c) 3 or Housing Authority with little or no multifamily Housing Credit development experience for the purpose of meeting Threshold #10 and one (1) Application per Competitive Tax Credit round where the Person is the Applicant.

+• If a Person has an Application that currently counts towards the Maximum Credit Award, the Person may submit a maximum of two (2)one (1) Applications per Competitive Tax Credit round where the Person is only providing Turn-key Project Services to an Applicant that is a 501(c) 3 or Housing Authority with little or no multifamily Housing Credit development experience for the purpose of meeting Threshold #10.